 If you would like to spend a night or two close to Chochołów Thermal Baths, then you can check available hotels here:

-PRO TIP: Chocholow Thermal Baths is very popular especially in the summertime and on weekends so the best way to avoid standing in long queues is to get a skip-the-line ticket.
+Chocholow Thermal Baths is very popular especially in the summertime and on weekends so the best way to avoid standing in long queues is to get a skip-the-line ticket.
 Use the time saved to enjoy a relaxing bath instead.

-If you'd like to enjoy a full range of attractions there with unlimited time, here is a full day admission with a skip-the-line ticket.
+If you'd like to enjoy a full range of attractions there with unlimited time, here is a full-day admission with a skip-the-line ticket

 Krakow - Zakopane transfer